hclbaur/sda-core/README.md

 		}
 	}

 As you can see the format borders on self-explanatory.
-Nevertheless, I wrote a [tutorial](docs/TUTORIAL.md).
+Nevertheless, I wrote a [tutorial](docs/TUTORIAL.md) and a formal [specification](docs/SPECIFICATION.md).

 ## Running the demo